Transportation Master Plan

 The District of Squamish recognizes that everyone has different transportation needs and experiences.
 Your experiences, challenges, and ideas matter to us.
 We invite you to share with us how to make the District of Squamish a great place to walk, ride a bike, wheel, take transit, and drive as the community grows.

-To share your thoughts with us, please fill out our community survey, populate the ideas board, pinpoint location-specific issues using the mapping tool, or attend a community pop-up event.
-For more information, go to our Let’s Talk Squamish page.
+To share your thoughts with us, please fill out our community survey and attend a community event.
+For more information, including our process and timeline, please visit Let's Talk Squamish.

 In 2011, the District of Squamish completed a Multi-Modal Transportation Plan (MMTP) that set a vision for transportation planning and identified priorities for the District to provide an effective transportation system that met community objectives in consideration of planned community growth to 2031.
 The plan was comprehensive in its scope and considered transportation from private passenger vehicles, carpooling, commercial vehicles, public transit, cyclists, and pedestrians while also considering connectivity between various neighbourhoods within Squamish and connectivity to communities beyond Squamish’s borders.